kingsdigitallab/cookiecutter-django/docs/developing-locally-docker.rst

       backup    Create a database backup.
       clone     Clone the project repository into a host instance. deploy    Deploy the project.
-By default it creates a database backup before updating from source control and rebuilding the docker stack. django    Run a Django management command.
+By default it creates a database backup before updating from
+      django    Run a Django management command.
       down      Stop and remove stack components.
       restart   Restart one or more services.